malwarebo/conductor/README.md

 # - Adjust server settings if needed
 ```

-**⚠️ Security Note**: For production deployments, always use environment variables for sensitive data like API keys and database passwords.
-Never commit actual secrets to version control.
+**⚠️ Security Note**: For production deployments, it is advised to use environment variables for API keys and database passwords.

 ## Database Setup Script